CIR-1 Library Cards for Montana Residents

 Downloaded electronic content will be available for the period indicated by terms of licenses granted by content providers.

 Books and audiovisual materials may be returned to the Circulation desk or book drops at the downtown Library or Community Library, the Bookmobile, or Senior Homebound Outreach staff.
 Items such as tablets, book club kits, equipment crates, and cognition kits must be returned to a library public service desk.

 Current issues and other selected magazines, newspapers, Reference books (those whose call number begins with R, JR or YR), telephone books, Genealogy Room materials and Montana Room materials do not circulate.

+Cardholder accounts have item checkout limits based on residency and card type.
 Cardholders whose accounts show that they have lost or overdue items outstanding or accrued fines of $5.00 or greater will not be permitted to check out Library materials.

 Circulating materials may be renewed for up to two additional periods equal to the original loan period as long as no holds are waiting for those items.

 Regular library cardholders may have up to 20 holds at any one time, including any hold items waiting on the hold shelf for pickup.
 Patrons with a Montana Resident card may have up to 5 holds at any one time.
 Patrons have 7 days to checkout holds once they become available.